 - Symmetry: Selects Symmetric or Non-symmetric coefficients.
-The Anti- Symmetry option is only enabled if you choose a Symmetric impulse response and the input data is Signed. - Anti-Symmetry: Valid only for symmetric filters.
-When checked, the reflected half of the impulse response is negated.
-See Figure 5. - Cascade: Allows this module to be combined with other filter modules to form a larger filter. - Number of Taps: For symmetrical filters the range is 2 to 20.
-For non-symmetrical filters it is 2 to 10. - Coefficient Width: This determines the width of the internal look-up tables.
+The Anti-Symmetry option is only enabled if you choose a Symmetric impulse response and the input data is Signed. - Anti-Symmetry: Valid only for symmetric filters.
+When checked, the reflected half of the impulse response is negated. - Cascade: Allows this module to be combined with other filter modules to form a larger filter. - Number of Taps: For symmetrical filters the range is 2 to 20.
+For non-symmetrical filters the range is 2 to 10. - Coefficient Width: This determines the width of the internal look-up tables.
 The tables automatically grow from the width specified to accommodate the bit growth as the coefficient sums are calculated.
-The valid range is 4-24. - Trim Empty ROMs: Since not all coefficients will require all 'coefficient width' bits to express them, this option allows look-up tables to be optimized to the smallest possible dimensions, given the actual coefficient values. - Load Coefficients: Get coefficients from a specified file. - Show Coefficients: Display the coefficients after they have been loaded. - .coe file: Displays the name of the coefficient file.
+The valid range is 4-24. - Trim Empty ROMs: Since not all coefficients will require all 'coefficient width' bits to express them, this option allows look-up tables to be optimized to the smallest possible dimensions, given the actual coefficient values.
+Selecting this option may reduce the maximum output bitwidth. - Load Coefficients: Get coefficients from a specified file. - Show Coefficients: Display the coefficients after they have been loaded. - .coe file: Displays the name of the coefficient file.
 This field is read-only.